 Despite being one of the tallest residential buildings on the planet, 23 Marina, did not allow for installation with a crane presenting a challenging and complex installation for the monumental work.

-The sculpture was shipped initially from Belgium by Crown Fine Art and arrived for storage in our facilities in the Gulf.
-Shortly after arrival, we completed a detailed survey and condition report of the work.
-Having been on display in Paris and at the Biennale in Venice, it had received some damage to its delicate steelwork.
-More critically, it had arrived without the necessary fasteners to mount it rigidly to its base.
+The sculpture was shipped from Belgium by Crown Fine Art and arrived for storage in our facilities in Dubai.
+Shortly after arrival, our teams completed a detailed survey and condition report of the work.
+Following its display in Paris and at the Venice Biennale, it had arrived without the necessary fasteners to mount it rigidly to its base.

-Installing the sculpture at 23 Marina was to prove a greater challenge than any of its previous sites.
-Crown produced a plan based on a temporary steel gantry, winches and tackle.
-To prove the feasibility of the idea, we did a mock build establishing the angles for the lift.
-This we did using a crane in the open air facilities at our site.
+Crown Fine Art produced a plan based on a temporary steel gantry, winches and tackle.
+To prove the feasibility of the plan, the teams constructed a mock build to establish the angles for a lift using a crane with the open air facilities at our site.